 April 18, 1949: Judy had a rehearsal of “I’m An Indian, Too” for Annie Get Your Gun.
 The assistant director’s notes state “JG with Alton Unit.”
 Judy was due on the set at 2:00 p.m., she arrived at 1:50 p.m.
 (10 minutes early); dismissed: 4:30 p.m.

 April 18, 1954: Here’s a photo of Lucy Marlowe who played Norman Maine’s girlfriend in A Star Is Born.
-It’s interesting to note that her real name was Lucy McAleer and this photo and caption was sent out from the studio prior to her name change to the more marquee-friendly “Marlowe.”
+It’s interesting to note that her real name was Lucy McAleer and this photo with caption was sent out from the studio prior to her name-change to the more marquee-friendly “Marlowe.”

 April 18, 1963: Judy’s last film, I Could Go On Singing, was currently playing in theaters nationwide.